-• Description: Changes the SQL that fetches the history for the tickets during DWH transfer not to all tickets at once but only for one ticket per SQL.
+• Description: Changes the SQL that fetches the history for the tickets during DWH transfer so that the history is not fetched for all tickets at once but only for one ticket per SQL.

 start.groovy.task.enabled

 • Description: For being able to run Admin Tool scripts of type Task in the Admin Tool (navigation group Services, navigation item Task Execution).
 It is required to enable the Start task button, which is hidden by default.
 This is done by setting this system property to "true".